modernserf/hyperyak/README.md

 There have been quite a few implementations of hypermedia systems since then -- the first one being part of the online system built by Doug Englebart's team at SRI -- but until fairly recently they've been limited to research labs and massively-expensive workstations.
 All this changed with HyperCard, which takes ideas from hypermedia and object-oriented programming and puts them into an environment that runs on a Mac or a IIGS.

 # challenges and predictions
-Now, HyperCard is fascinating software and I've got a lot to say about it, but I'm even more interested in what it signifies, and what it could lead to in the future, particularly for the people between the worlds of user and programmer, and how people at these different levels of expertise will work together.
-So in the spirit of Bret Victor's landmark paper "The Future of Programming", we're going to look at the modest tools of 1990 and imagine what they will lead to in 25 years -- in other words, how will hypermedia shape the world of 2015?
+HyperCard is fascinating software and I've got a lot to say about it, but it is not the end goal of hypermedia software; its just a starting point.
+So, in the spirit of Bret Victor's "The Future of Programming", I'm going to look at  trends and contemporary research, and extrapolate.

+We can say with a certain sense of inevitablility that computers in 25 years will be vastly more powerful, and that the internet will be vastly more widespread, but we need a little more vision to imagine a world in which everyday computer _users_ can take advantage of this.
+How will people across different levels of expertise work together?
+What role will programmers, as we understand them today, play in 2015?

 ## Authors
 The first group I want to think about are the authors of hypermedia.
 These are people who have embraced hypermedia as a way to replace or augment something like print or film, but are not necessarily even technical people.
 What can we do to empower them?
 What are the barriers or limitations of hypermedia as a medium that we can lift?